Super thick and chewy, these cranberry and white chocolate chip cookies are a holiday favorite.

 While I love making fancy truffles and elaborate cut out cookies, I also love the simplicity of a drop cookie.
 No flouring the surfaces (and getting flour on my floor, pants and hair!) and spending endless hours with royal icing decorations… Christmas simplified.
 Since my exams and projects are all due in December, I wanted to keep this Christmas season rather simple without huge manic baking sessions that go into the night hours and elaborate dinner plans for Christmas Eve which require a few days of prepping.
 Nope, this year I am not striving for extraordinary, I am just striving for a nice and quite Christmas.

-But getting back to these delicious cookies right here.
 If you like thick, chewy and soft cookies, you’ll love these right here!
 They puff up nicely in the oven, without spreading too much, which makes them suuuuper fat and delicious.
 The white chocolate chips, or in my case white chocolate chunks since I couldn’t find any chocolate chips here in Switzerland, compliment the sour cranberries incredibly well.
 It’s such a heavenly combo!

 The first secret to getting fat and chewy cookies is chilling the dough sufficiently before baking the cookies.
 This prevents them from spreading too much and crisping up too much.
 The second secret is to shape them rather like a tower than a round ball.
 This also helps the cookies to remain nice and thick in the center so you get that chewy texture.

 If you love soft cookies, be sure to give these Soft and Tall Snickerdoodles a try!